-The teaching qualifications were developed based upon the Qualifications and Credit Framework (QCF) model.
-The RQF replaced the QCF in October 2015.
+The current teaching qualifications were developed based upon the Qualifications and Credit Framework (QCF) model which was effective until October 2015.
 This had mandatory and optional units at different levels and with different credit values.
 The units and credits could be built up over time to form relevant qualifications.
-All qualifications began with the title Award, Certificate or Diploma depending upon their size and could be offered by any awarding organisation.
+All qualifications began with the title Award, Certificate or Diploma depending upon their size, and could be offered by any regulated awarding organisation.

 The RQF has three entry levels: 1,2,3 plus levels 1 to 8.

 A rough comparison of levels 1 to 8 to existing qualifications in England, Wales and Northern Ireland is:

 2 – GCSEs (grades 9-4: previously A*-C), CSE grade 1, O level grade A,B or C

 3 – Advanced level (A level) grade A-E, AS level, Vocational level 3

 4 – Vocational Qualification level 4, CertHE, HNC